 Address: Kita-ku Nakanoshima Kita 3-4-15

-Among mid-range hotels in Osaka there’s little contest for Mitsui Garden Hotel Osaka Premier charging in as one of the best.
-After catching the eye of Michelin’s persnickety critics three years running, this top 4-star hotel doesn’t appear to be going anywhere anytime soon.
+Among mid-range hotels in Osaka, Mitsui Garden Hotel Osaka Premier charges in as one of the best.
+The hotel caught the eye of Michelin’s persnickety critics for three years running.
+This top 4-star hotel doesn’t appear to be going anywhere anytime soon.

-The elegant rooms at Mitsui Garden Hotel Osaka Premier, more spacious than usual Japanese standards, delight guests with floaty beds and deep onsen-style soaker tubs that simply melt the stress away.
+The elegant rooms at Mitsui Garden Hotel Osaka Premier are more spacious than usual Japanese standards.
+They delight guests with floaty beds and deep onsen-style soaker tubs.
+Staying here will melt the stress away.
 To squeeze away any extra tension, in-room massages are also available.

 Depending on your outlook, the location of the Mitsui Garden Osaka Premier will be either a boon or a scratch against it.
-Dwelling on quiet Nakanoshima, a small island at the confluence of the Dojima and Tosabori Rivers, the hotel’s about 15 minutes removed from the buzz of Umeda.
+It dwells on Nakanoshima, a small quiet island at the confluence of the Dojima and Tosabori Rivers.
+The hotel is about 15 minutes removed from the buzz of Umeda.
 To combat the inconvenience, the hotel offers a free shuttle to & from Osaka Station.

 The Bridge Hotel Shinsaibashi